Singapore Board of Trustees

 Dr. June Tan Sheren

-Dr. June Tan Sheren has been involved with CFC since 2011 and is currently a Senior Family Physician at International Medical Clinic in Singapore (IMC).
-She was part of one of the earliest CFC-IMC teams to visit the schools when the two groups began growth and vision screening for the students.
+Dr. June Tan Sheren has been involved with CFC since 2011 and is currently a practicing Family Physician at Osler Health International in Singapore.
+She was part of one of the earliest CFC Healthcare teams to visit the schools to carry out growth and vision screening for the students.

 Born and raised in Singapore before graduating from medical school at the National University of Singapore, Dr. Sheren obtained her postgraduate Masters in Family Medicine in 2002.
-She worked in Singapore's public healthcare hospitals and clinics for many years before making the switch to private practice with IMC - a strong supporter of CFC which provides healthcare support to the children and their communities at CFC schools.
+She worked in Singapore's public healthcare hospitals and clinics for many years before switching to private practice.

 Dr. Sheren has special interests in women's and children's health, chronic disease, and travel medicine.
 As an amateur pianist and cellist, she is also interested in the emerging field of Performance Arts Medicine and is currently working on certification in this field.